jeffh/Fox/docs/source/what_is_fox.rst

 What is Fox?
 ============

-Fox is a port of the property-based testing tool `test.check`_.
+Fox is a port of the property-based testing tool `test.check`_ (decendant of QuickCheck).

-Property-based Testing Tools (especially ones inspired from QuickCheck) are test generators.
+Property-based Testing Tools, especially ones inspired from QuickCheck, are test generators.
 Instead of hand-crafted test cases, these tools allow you to describe a property of your program that should always hold true.
 An example pseudo-code would be::

     // pseudocode: A property for the sort() function ForAll(xs where xs is an Array of Unsigned Integers){
+        // perform action
         sorted_numbers := sort(xs)
-        i := 0
+        // verify that sorted_numbers is in ascending order i := 0
         for n in sorted_numbers {
             if i <= n {